To collect and send information to Tanium for troubleshooting, collect log and other relevant information.

 To return results, Discover tools must be distributed to the endpoints.
 If you do not see results:

 - Check the configuration of the Discover action group.
-See Add computer groups to Discover action group.
+See Configure Discover action group.

 - Check the status of the Discover action group.
 From the main menu, go to Actions > Scheduled Actions.